 HV05 describes the warped inner region of the accretion disk as a series of concentric circles that are inclined and rotated relative to each other.
-This geometry is based on the well-constrained disk of the bright X-ray binary Her X-1 (Scott et al. 2000; Leahy 2002).
-The precise geometry of this disk is set by the radii of the inner and outer circles and their respective inclination angles $(r{\rm in}, r{\rm out}, \theta{\rm in}, \theta{\rm out})$.
+This geometry is based on the wellconstrained disk of the bright X-ray binary Her X-1 (Scott et al. 2000; Leahy 2002).
+The precise geometry of this disk is set by the radii of the inner and outer circles and their respective inclination angles (r{in} , r{out} , θ{in} , θ{out}).
 We provide a schematic diagram of the HV05 disk and beam geometries in Figure 9.

 We also use two simple beam geometries, a pencil and a fan beam, to model the neutron star's beam geometry.
-In both cases, the beams are modeled as two-dimensional Gaussians with width $\sigma{\rm b}$.
-The location of the beam on the neutron star surface is defined by the angle out of the plane of rotation and the azimuthal angle ($\theta{\rm b}$, $\phi{\rm b}$).
+In both cases, the beams are modeled as two-dimensional Gaussians with width σ_b .
+The location of the beam on the surface of the neutron star is defined by the angle out of the plane of rotation and the azimuthal angle (θ_b, φ_b) .
 We define the coordinate system such that the poles align with the rotation axis and $\theta = 0$ lies along the equator, and the neutron star's rotation is parallel to the disk axis.
-In the fan beam model, we also define a beam opening angle ($\theta{\rm fan}$), which is set to 0 in the pencil model.
+In the fan beam model, we also define a beam opening angle (θ{fan}) , which is set to 0 in the pencil model.
+For simplicity, the fan beam model is a pure fan beam, without an embedded pencil beam.